 I’m the ultimate curiosity whore.
 I want to know the details.
 All of them.
 Because the answers, are priceless.

-The question: “Was it worth it?” has never received a “YES.”
+“Was it worth it?” has never received a “YES.”
 I have never gotten a yes.
 It was not worth it.

 Because it never is.